pachecowillians/docker/README.md

-# Docker
+# 🐳 Docker 🐳

-This is a list of Docker commands and information about it.
+This is a repository to store information, tests and exercises about Docker.